natcap/invest.users-guide/source/sediment_retention.rst

 The Model
 =========

 The Sediment Retention model provides the user with a tool for calculating the average annual soil loss from each parcel of land, determining how much of that soil may arrive at a particular point of interest, estimating the ability of each parcel to retain sediment, and assessing the cost of removing the accumulated sediment on an annual basis.
 An important determinant of soil retention capacity is land use and land cover.
 To identify a land parcel's potential soil loss and sediment transport, the InVEST Avoided Reservoir Sedimentation model uses the Universal Soil Loss Equation (USLE) (Wischmeier & Smith 1978) at the pixel scale, which integrates information on LULC patterns and soil properties, as well as a digital elevation model, rainfall and climate data.
-The pixel-scale calculations allow us to represent the heterogeneity of key driving factors in water yield such as soil type, precipitation, vegetation type, etc. However, the theory we are using as the foundation of this set of models was developed at the sub-watershed to watershed scale.
-We are only confident in the interpretation of these models at the sub-watershed scale, so all outputs are summed and/or averaged to the sub-basin scale.
+The pixel-scale calculations allow us to represent the heterogeneity of key driving factors in water yield such as soil type, precipitation, vegetation type, etc. However, the theory we are using as the foundation of this set of models was developed at the subwatershed to watershed scale.
+We are only confident in the interpretation of these models at the subwatershed scale, so all outputs are summed and/or averaged to the subwatershed scale.
 We do continue to provide pixel-scale representations of some outputs for calibration and model-checking purposes only. **These pixel-scale maps are not to be interpreted for understanding of hydrological processes or to inform decision making of any kind.**

 This model can also be used to value the landscape vis-a-vis maintaining water quality or avoiding reservoir sedimentation.
-In the water quality maintenance case, the model uses additional information on water quality standards and treatment costs to value the ability of each sub-watershed to reduce treatment costs.
-In the reservoir maintenance case, the model uses additional data on reservoir location and the avoided cost of sediment removal to value a sub-watershed's capacity to keep sediment out of reservoirs.
+In the water quality maintenance case, the model uses additional information on water quality standards and treatment costs to value the ability of each subwatershed to reduce treatment costs.
+In the reservoir maintenance case, the model uses additional data on reservoir location and the avoided cost of sediment removal to value a subwatershed's capacity to keep sediment out of reservoirs.

 How it works
 ------------